Maybelline Logo

 Maybelline Emblem

-From 1915 to the present day, the logo of the American cosmetics brand experimented with lettering style.
-Its evolution moved unevenly – in jerks because thick letters alternated with thin ones.
-This is how the eras and design changed: the debut version has the widest symbols, the 2002-2019 version has narrow ones.
-The bold version is currently in use.
-It is characterized by clarity, optimal lettering, and good legibility.
+Since 1915, the American cosmetic brand’s logo experimented with the inscription style.
+Its evolution was uneven – with spurts when thick letters alternated with thin ones.
+Here’s how the epochs and design changed: the debut version has the widest characters, and the 2002-2019 version – is narrower.
+Currently, a bold version is used.
+It is characterized by clarity, optimal font, and good legibility.

-The developers opted for the Sanzettica 3 Regular Expended typeface.
-It fits perfectly with the concept that the company’s management wanted to emphasize.
-Therefore, the emblem is easy to perceive, looks presentable, and easy to read.
-In terms of color, the brand adheres to the classic canon – black and white.
-Based on this, her logos always use dark letters on a light background.
+The developers settled on the font Sanzettica 3 Regular Expended.
+It fits perfectly into the concept the company’s leadership wanted to emphasize.
+Thus, the emblem is easily perceived, looks presentable, and is easy to read.
+As for the color, the brand adheres to the classic canon – black and white.
+Accordingly, its logos always use dark letters on a light background.

 Maybelline color codes